 If you haven’t already explored the tunnels on campus, make sure you do.
 There are several tunnels throughout campus for example, between the UCC and Social Science Building.
 This map outlines all the major tunnels on campus.
 These are great if you’re trying to escape the cold in between classes.

 Just how cold it gets can be shocking, but there are plenty of things you can do to make the most of it and really enjoy the season.
 It could be something as small as trying Tim Horton’s white hot chocolate once it comes out, or maybe something bigger, like planning a trip to Boler Mountain or go ice skating at Victoria Park with some friends.
-Be sure to also check out these winter events in London!
+Be sure to also check out winter events in London!
 Not to mention, the snow fall is always gorgeous, and you’re almost guaranteed a perfect Instagram post.
-If you’re not convinced, take a look at these posts from last year on Western’s own Instagram!
+If you’re not convinced, take a look at these posts from Western’s own Instagram!

 (and please note that, yes, the geese DO stay around in the winter.
 They’re used to the weather).